toptal/gitignore.io/README.md

 ## Resources

 * [gitignore.io] - Generate useful .gitignore files for your project.
-* [gitignore templates] - A list of .gitignore templates provided maintained by Github
+* [gitignore templates] - A list of .gitignore templates provided maintained by GitHub
 * [gitignore Manual Page] - Offical manual for using .gitignore files

 ## Logos